-For script transliteration, there may be a hundreds of regular expressions, sharing a number of Unicode sets in common.
-These Unicode sets, such as [\p{Alphabetic} - \p{Latin}], could take a fair amount of memory, since they would typically be expanded into an internal memory representation that allows for fast lookup.
-If these sets separately stored, this means an excessive memory burden.
+For script transliteration and similar applications, there may be a hundreds of regular expressions, sharing a number of Unicode sets in common.
+These Unicode sets, such as [\p{Alphabetic} - \p{Latin}], could take a fair amount of memory, because they would typically be expanded into an internal memory representation that allows for fast lookup.
+If these sets are separately stored, this means an excessive memory burden.